 Compliance/Research and Resources

-The topics that will be covered under this category include escheatment, compliance and accuracy of payroll processing, reporting, the preservation of records, penalties, and global compliance.
+The topics that will be covered under this category include escheatment, compliance and accuracy of payroll processing, reporting, the preservation of records, penalties, global compliance, and multi-state taxation/reporting.

 Calculation of the Paycheck

-The topics that will be covered under this category include compensation & benefits, taxes and deductions that are involuntary, deductions that are voluntary, employer taxes and contributions, and net pay.
+The topics that will be covered under this category include compensation & benefits, taxes and deductions that are involuntary, deductions that are voluntary, employer taxes and contributions, and total payroll.

 Payroll Process and Supporting Systems and Administration